tbelpaeme/HRI2022-EU-meet-up/index.md

 9:00 - 9:30	Doors open, registration and welcome

-9:30-10:30	Coffee + setting up posters + opening by co-sponsor Eurecat
+9:30-10:10	Opening, followed by coffee + setting up posters

+10:10-10:25	Presentation of Eurecat by Daniel Serrano

 10:30-11:30	(LIVE) Keynote Friederike Eyssel - What’s Social about Social Robots?
 A Psychological Perspective